 Upon written request by Science Exchange, Service Provider shall, no more than once per calendar year, subject itself to a risk assessment in accordance with Science Exchange guidelines and/or Applicable Laws.
 The risk assessment shall be provided to Service provider by Science Exchange and shall be returned within forty-five (45) days after receipt.

-Service Provider shall maintain adequate levels and types of insurance coverage appropriate to its business and profession to cover its indemnity obligations hereunder, as required by Applicable Laws, and consistent with the its performance hereunder with such coverage levels and types to include at a minimum and without limitation insurance required by Applicable Laws with respect to Service Provider’s status as an employer, workers’ compensation, comprehensive general liability, employer’s liability, and automobile liability.
+Service Provider shall maintain adequate levels and types of insurance coverage appropriate to its business and profession to cover its indemnity obligations hereunder, as required by Applicable Laws, and consistent with the its performance hereunder with such coverage levels and types to include, at a minimum, and without limitation, insurance required by Applicable Laws with respect to Service Provider’s status as an employer, workers’ compensation, comprehensive general liability, employer’s liability, and automobile liability.
 Service Provider’s insurance coverage must be primary coverage.
-All insurance coverage must be in full force and effect at all times during performance of Service Provider’s obligations hereunder.
+All insurance coverage must be in full force and effect at all times during the performance of Service Provider’s obligations hereunder.
 At Science Exchange’s request, Service Provider must submit to Science Exchange a certificate of insurance on the ACORD form evidencing the above coverages.

-A Party shall not be deemed in default of this Agreement, nor shall it hold another Party responsible, for any cessation, interruption or delay in the performance of its obligations (excluding payment obligations) due to earthquake, flood, fire, storm, natural disaster, act of God, acts of government, war, terrorism, armed conflict, labor strike, lockout, boycott or other similar events beyond the reasonable control of the Party whose performance has been affected; provided, however, the affected Party shall provide prompt written notice to the other Party of such cessation, interruption or delay and shall use commercially reasonable efforts to avoid or remove such causes of non-performance and continue its performance whenever such causes are removed.
+A Party shall not be deemed in default of this Agreement, nor shall it hold another Party responsible, for any cessation, interruption or delay in the performance of its obligations (excluding payment obligations) due to earthquake, flood, fire, storm, natural disaster, act of God, acts of government, war, terrorism, armed conflict, labor strike, lockout, boycott or other similar events beyond the reasonable control of the Party whose performance has been affected; provided, however, the affected Party shall provide prompt written notice to the other Party of such cessation, interruption or delay, and shall use commercially reasonable efforts to avoid or remove such causes of non-performance and continue its performance whenever such causes are removed.